-The study supervisor and the School Director must provide written consent on the prescribed form before the prescribed number of copies of the mini dissertation/dissertation may be submitted for examination.
+The study leader and the Manager M&D Programmes must provide written consent on the prescribed form before the prescribed number of copies of the mini dissertation/dissertation may be submitted for examination.
 The mini dissertation must be accompanied by a declaration of the student stating that the document is his/her own work and has not already been submitted for examination to any other university.
 Before submitting the mini dissertation for examination, the student must submit it to an expert for language editing.
-The guidelines set out in the Manual for Postgraduate Study as compiled by the Director Research must be followed when writing and finishing off the mini dissertation.
+The guidelines set out in the Manual for Postgraduate Study as compiled by the Manager M&D Programmes must be followed when writing and finishing off the mini dissertation.